 What can you do to speed up adhesive cure time?

 - You have been using a reliable adhesive for a few months.
 No problems.
 That is until recently.
-It has started to take significantly longer to cure which is having a huge impact on the remainder of the manufacturing process.
+The glue has started to take significantly longer to cure which is having a huge impact on the remainder of the manufacturing process and throughput.

 - You have recently purchased a new adhesive.
 You purchased that adhesive on the premise that it cured within 20 minutes.
 Now that you are actually using the product in the production line, it takes more like 40 minutes to cure.